Collection Development Policy

 Print Music Collection

-The Print Music Collection at Florida Atlantic University Libraries, includes the following collections: American Popular Print Music, Cantors, Jewish and Yiddish.
-Sheet music, manuscripts, and personal documents are collected and preserved by the Special Collections Department, in order to support the curricular, instructional, research, and programmatic needs of FAU faculty, staff, and students.
+The Print Music Collection at Florida Atlantic Libraries, includes the following collections: American Popular Print Music, Cantors, Jewish and Yiddish.
+Sheet music, manuscripts, and personal documents are collected and preserved by the Special Collections Department, in order to support the curricular, instructional, research, and programmatic needs of Florida Atlantic faculty, staff, and students.

 Recorded Sound Archives